 Other projects include: Home: A Rockumentary, following a year in the life of a public middle school rock band in South Philadelphia, A River Reborn, chronicling the revival of a river in the mountains of Central Pennsylvania poisoned by chemicals from abandoned coal mines, and COP27 was a Rehearsal from the 2022 UN climate conference in Egypt.

-In addition to his independent documentaries Ben produces a range of short films and other video projects through his company Mangrove Media.
-Based in Philadelphia, Mangrove partners with clients including The Nature Conservancy, PennEnvironment, and the National Wildlife Federation.
+In addition to his independent documentaries Ben produces a range of short films and videos through his company Mangrove Media, based in Philadelphia.
+Mangrove partners with organizations including The Nature Conservancy, PennEnvironment, and the National Wildlife Federation.

 BA, American Studies, Vassar College, 1998

 MFA, Film and Media Arts, Temple University, 2011

 Graham, Kristen A., “Philly Elementary School Rockers Earn Ovations – and a New Documentary”, October 29, 2017

 Quinn O’Callahan, “Guitar Hero”, The Philadelphia Citizen, January 26, 2017

 Neil Genzlinger, “Build a Beach, Rinse, Repeat”, New York Times, November 29, 2013

 Jeff Berkshire, “Shored Up”, Variety, December 13, 2013